annafis1/hack-digits/README.md

 # hack-digits
-Make a digit number from 0 to 9
+Make a digit number from 0 to 9 with any language